ayrna/orca/doc/orca-tutorial.md

 ## Launch experiments through `ini` files

-In this section, we will run several experiments to compare the performance of three methods in a set of datasets: POM (Proportional Odds Model) [1], SVORIM (Support Vector Machines with IMplicit constrains) [2] and SVC1V1 (SVM classifier with 1-vs-1 binary decomposition) [3].
-POM is a linear ordinal model, with limited performance but with easy interpretation.
-SVORIM is an ordinal nonlinear model, with one of the best performance values according to several studies.
-SVC1V1 is the nominal counterpart of SVORIM, so that we can check the benefits of considering ordinality.
+In this section, we run several experiments to compare the performance of three methods in a set of datasets: POM (Proportional Odds Model) [1], SVORIM (Support Vector Machines with IMplicit constrains) [2] and SVC1V1 (SVM classifier with 1-vs-1 binary decomposition) [3].
+POM is a linear ordinal model, with limited performance but easy interpretation.
+SVORIM is an ordinal nonlinear model, with one of the most competitive performances according to several studies.
+SVC1V1 is the nominal counterpart of SVORIM, so that we can check the benefits of considering the order of the classes.
 To learn more about ordinal performance metrics see [4].

-From Matlab console, assuming you are on the `src` folder, the set of experiments described in INI file `../doc/tutorial/config-files/pom.ini` can be run by:
+From the Matlab console, assuming you are on the `src` folder, the set of experiments described in INI file `../doc/tutorial/config-files/pom.ini` can be run by:
 ```MATLAB
 Utilities.runExperiments('../doc/tutorial/config-files/pom.ini')
 ```